srl-labs/srl-elk-lab/README.md

 # Kibana

-For the fast and convinient start of demo dashboard and discover search configuraion [objects](./elk/kibana/kibana-dashboard.ndjson) are provided as part of this lab.
+For the fast and convenient start of demo dashboard and discover search configuration [objects](./elk/kibana/kibana-dashboard.ndjson) are provided as part of this lab.
-It could be added in few clicks using Kibaba import under Stach Management.
+It could be added in few clicks using Kibana import under Stack Management.

 ![kibana import][kibaba_stask_mgmt]

 Then you can go to to Discovery and Dashboard under Analytics and see simple dashboard.

-![kibana discuvery][kibaba_dashboard]
+![kibana discovery][kibaba_dashboard]

 ![kibana dashboard][kibaba_dashboard_2]